The PX-file format supports having multiple langauges in one file.

 Let’s start by creating a minimal example of a px object, based on the

-built in data set population_gl
+built in data set population_gl.

-has neither a main language nor any
+Currently, x has neither a main language nor any

 additional languages.